 The Characteristics of Crepey Skin

-Often compared to a piece of tissue paper or a crêpe (hence the phrase ‘crepey skin’), it’s the thinning of the dermis and epidermis that make skin take on a thin, crinkly texture.
+In this same article, New York dermatologist Macrene Alexiades, MD compares it to “a piece of tissue paper or a crêpe” (hence the phrase ‘crepey skin’).
+It’s “the thinning of the dermis and epidermis that make skin” take on a thin, crinkly texture.

 What Causes Crepey Skin